zama-ai/concrete-core/concrete-core-ffi/docs/user/user.md

 # Introduction

-Welcome to the `concrete-ffi` guide!
+Welcome to the `concrete-core-ffi` guide!

 This library exposes a C binding to the low-level `concrete-core` primitives to implement _Fully Homomorphic Encryption_ (FHE) programs.